caramdache/growable-uitextview/README.md

 	    return true
 	  end

-Next, we want the need to tell the UITableView that our cell has an unordinary height.
+Next, we want to tell the UITableView that our cell has an unordinary height.

 	class MyUITableViewController
 	  def tableView(tableView, heightForRowAtIndexPath:indexPath)